-Opponents of ICWA Continue to Mount Challenges to ICWA in Federal Courts

-While tribal nations and the federal government have been successful so far in defending against several lawsuits challenging ICWA since 2013, opponents of ICWA continue to file lawsuits in federal court.
-At this time, one federal lawsuits challenging ICWA is pending, but 16 have been filed since 2013.
-Another recent action is the filing of a cert. petition to the United State Supreme Court in the Oglala Sioux Tribe v.
+Opponents of ICWA Continue to Mount Challenges to ICWA in Federal Courts action is the filing of a cert. petition to the United State Supreme Court in the Oglala Sioux Tribe v.
 Flemming [Van Hunnik] case.
 In this case the Eighth Circuit Court of Appeals overturned a lower federal court decision that ordered South Dakota to change policies that deprived Native parents of due process in state child custody proceedings and alleged ICWA violations.
 The Eighth Circuit said the appeal should have been heard in state court rather than federal court.